A World Without Love

 "A World Without Love" is a song recorded by the British duo Peter and Gordon and released as their first single in February 1964.
 It was included on the duo's debut album in the UK, and in the US on an album of the same name.
 The song was written by Paul McCartney and attributed to Lennon–McCartney.
 The B-side was "If I Were You", written by Peter and Gordon.

 In the United Kingdom, the song reached No. 1 on both the Record Retailer chart and the New Musical Express chart.
 In the United States, "A World Without Love" topped both the Billboard Hot 100 and the Cash Box Top 100.
 The song also reached No. 1 on the Irish Singles Chart, No. 1 on New Zealand's "Lever Hit Parade", No. 2 in Australia, and No. 8 on Norway's VG-lista.

+"A World Without Love" is one of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.